Tutorial 06. Envelopes and an improved keyboard

 }

-7. Now we just need to actually use the envelope to control the volume of our oscillator.
+7. Now we just need to retrieve values from the envelope to control the volume of our oscillator.
 Add the following line to updateControl()

 my_envelope.update();

-This will tell the envelope to calculate its next value and store it internally.
+This will tell the envelope to calculate its next rough value and store it internally.

-Next we need to grab that value in updateAudio() and use it!
+Next we need to grab the interpolated value in updateAudio() and use it!

 int out_sample = my_sine.next() * my_envelope.next() >> 8;